styopazharkov/TheFundamentalGroup/public/README.md

-# styopazharkov.github.io
+# thefundamentalgroup.wiki

-This rebo is just for demonstration purposes.
-It will be deleted soon.
-See the TheFundamentalGroup repo for development of the site.
+This repo is for the development of the Fundamental Group wiki.